EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/16_production/README.md

 npm run verify:serving -- https://my-app.netlify.app
 ```

-### 6. Observability — `src/main.ts`

-Add `app.config.errorHandler`, and *(bonus)* report the web vitals.

-→ **Done when** an error thrown from a component reaches the handler instead of
-the console alone.

-### 7. The pipeline — `.github/workflows/ci.yml`
+### 6. The pipeline — `.github/workflows/ci.yml`

-1. Build and upload `dist/` as an artifact.
-2. Enforce the size budget with `npm run size` (adjust `.size-limit.json` to a
+The `quality` job already builds once, uploads `dist/` and runs `npm run size`.

-   limit your optimized build actually meets — then lower it).
+1. Adjust `.size-limit.json` to a limit your optimized build actually meets —
+   then lower it, and watch `npm run size` fail.
-3. Add an `e2e` job that downloads the artifact and tests it via `vite preview`.
+2. Add an `e2e` job that downloads the artifact and tests it via `vite preview`.
-4. Add a `deploy` job, on the default branch only, consuming the **same**
+3. Add a `deploy` job, on the default branch only, consuming the **same**
    artifact.
-5. Write down your rollback procedure — and test it.

 → **Done when** `e2e` and `deploy` both **download** the artifact `quality`
-uploaded, `npm run size` can fail the build, and you have run your rollback once.
+uploaded, and `npm run size` can fail the build.

 ## Definition of Done

 Tick every box before moving on.
 Steps marked *(Bonus)* and the "Going further"
 section are **not** part of this list.
 Every box is reachable without a Netlify or
-Vercel account: wherever one says "your deployment", the container from step 5bis
+Vercel account: wherever one says "your deployment", the container from step 5
 counts.

 **It builds and runs**